Straits Quay

-Straits Quay Retail Marina is a shopping mall-cum-marina in George Town, Penang, Malaysia.
-It is located at Seri Tanjung Pinang, a newly developed township that sits on reclaimed land within the George Town suburb of Tanjung Tokong.
-Opened in 2010, the seaside mall also consists of a marina designed for small recreational vessels, as well as a convention centre.
+Straits Quay Retail Marina is a shopping mall-cum-marina within George Town in the Malaysian state of Penang.
+Located at Tanjong Pinang, it was opened in 2010 and includes a marina designed for small recreational vessels, as well as a convention centre.

 Royal Selangor, a Malaysian pewter manufacturer, maintains an outlet within the mall.
 There is also a Performing Arts Centre within the mall.
-In addition, Straits Quay includes luxurious serviced apartments called The Suites @ Straits Quay, which are managed by the Eastern & Oriental Hotel, a colonial seaside hotel located within the heart of George Town.
+In addition, Straits Quay includes luxurious serviced apartments called The Suites @ Straits Quay, which are managed by the Eastern & Oriental Berhad, a Bursa Malaysia listed premier lifestyle property developer.

 Retail outlets

 Straits Quay has a net space of 270,000 sq ft and two floors which house a total of 100 shop lots.
-Various retail choices and eateries are available here, including Starbucks, Fruuze, Subway, Switch and Royal Selangor.
+Various retail choices and eateries are available here, including Fruuze, Healy Mac’s Irish Bar & Restaurant, Subway, Switch and Royal Selangor.

 A Sam's Groceria supermarket is also available at the ground floor.

 In general, the retail choices in the mall cater more to lifestyle, personal care and home furnishing.
 Shoppers and visitors can get to have a meal at one of the seaside cafes, restaurants and bars that offer an impressive view of the expanse of the Malacca Straits.

 Every weekend, a bargain market is held within Straits Quay, where cheaper brands and items can be purchased from about 50 stalls.